remo-rcm/tables/README.md

 # remo tables
-tables with data and meta info for the remo model
+machine readable tables with data and meta info for the remo model.